Rookzilla/loot-master/README.md

 ## About Us

-LootRandomizer Pro is developed and maintained by a passionate team of Dungeons & Dragons enthusiasts dedicated to enhancing the gaming experience for players and Dungeon Masters alike.
-Learn more about our team and our mission on our website.
+LootRandomizer Pro is developed and maintained by me, Andrew Brown, dedicated to enhancing the gaming experience for players and Dungeon Masters alike.

 ## Disclaimer